-It comes with a series of must-have features, such as Auto Restart, 24h On/Off Timer and Easy-Clean Air Filter:
+It comes with a series of must-have features, such as Auto Restart, 24h On/Off Timer, and Easy-Clean Air Filter:

-In addition to the most eco-friendly air conditioner, the LW1216ER window AC unit also has the built-in dehumidifier.
+In addition to the most eco-friendly air conditioner, the LW1216ER window AC unit also has a built-in dehumidifier.
 The dehumidifier itself is one of the best as well; capable of extracting 3.8 pints of water out of your indoor air every hour.

 The noise levels are very low.
 The LG provides a very detailed look at how quiet the LW1216ER is.
 The decibel levels of 58/54/50/44 dB for high/medium/low/sleep settings, respectively.